Leviathan in popular culture: Music

 The American progressive metal band Mastodon named their second album Leviathan in reference to the Herman Melville novel Moby-Dick, on which the concept of the album is based.

 Neal Morse, progressive rock composer, wrote a song called Leviathan for his 2008 album Lifeline.
-The song is based on all biblical references to the creature.
+The song is based on biblical references to the creature.

-The power metal band Alestorm mention Leviathan multiple times in their albums, specifically "Leviathan" and "Death Throes of the Terrorsquid".
+The power metal band Alestorm mention Leviathan multiple times in their albums, specifically "Leviathan" from their 2009 album Black Sails at Midnight and "Death Throes of the Terrorsquid" from their 2011 album Back Through Time.

-Solo artist black metal band Leviathan from San Francisco - founded and fronted by Jef Whitehead.
+Leviathan is a black metal music project from San Francisco, founded and fronted by solo artist Jef Whitehead.

 Swedish electronic band Covenant has a track named "Leviathan" on their album Europa (1998).

 Danish rock band Volbeat released a track called "Leviathan" in mid-2019 for their album, Rewind, Replay, Rebound.

-Film and TV
+Film and television

 In the television series, Farscape (1999-2003), Leviathans are sentient spaceships, with the ship Moya used by the main characters being one of them.
-More details can be seen on the wiki page List of races in Farscape.

-In the gothic soap opera Dark Shadows, the Leviathans are an ancient race of beings who ruled the Earth before mankind came into existence.
-Their forms were hideous and inhuman, although many Leviathans took human shape after they lost control of the planet.
-They longed to return to the Earth and reclaim it as their own.
+In the gothic soap opera Dark Shadows, the Leviathans are an ancient race of beings who ruled Earth before mankind came into existence.
+Their forms were hideous and inhuman, although many Leviathans took human shape after they lost control of the planet, now seeking to return to Earth and reclaim it as their own.

 Leviathan is a 1989 science-fiction horror film about a hideous creature that stalks and kills a group of people in a sealed environment, in a similar way to such films as Alien (1979) and The Thing (1982).

-In the 2001 Disney animated film Atlantis: The Lost Empire, the Leviathan is a gigantic and terrifying Atlantean war machine which looks like a giant lobster a hundred times the dimension of even the largest man-made sea vessel.
-It serves as the guardian of the entrance to Atlantis, which lies at the bottom of the Atlantic Ocean.
-In the opening scene it is revealed to the Atlantean viking ship, but after Atlantis sank it became aquatic.
-In 2003 sequel Atlantis: Milo's Return, it is revealed that it is still guarding the entrance to Atlantis, but it didn't attack Milo's friends upon their return since, thanks to their crystals, it knew they were friends.
+In the 2001 Disney animated film Atlantis: The Lost Empire, the Leviathan is a gigantic Atlantean war machine resembling a giant lobster that serves as the guardian of the entrance to Atlantis, which lies at the bottom of the Atlantic Ocean.
+In the 2003 sequel Atlantis: Milo's Return, the Leviathan is still guarding the entrance to Atlantis, but is no longer hostile to Milo Thatch or his friends.